dfury0/DazUDocs/docs/product_submission/promo_artwork_standards.md

 **Overall, no overly sexualized content or behavior.
 Doing so risks your product being declined.**

-**Underage or Teen Characters (Below 18)**
+#### **Underage or Teen Characters (Below 18)**

 * Age-appropriate clothing only
     * Based on how old they look, not the description.
 * No bare shoulders (use a T-shirt and shorts)
 * No bare midriff
 * No swimsuits
-    * Only allowed if the product is a swimsuit for kids/teens.
-Shown only in a pool or beach environments
+    * Only allowed if the product is a swimsuit for kids/teens
+    * Shown only in a pool or beach environments
 * No tattoos
 * Age-appropriate poses
     * No sexual or suggestive poses or expressions
 * Age-appropriate environments

 **Absolutely no sexuality of children whatsoever.
-This will result in an immediate decline
+This will result in an immediate decline.**

-**Poses to Exclude**
+#### **Poses to Exclude**

 * Overly Sexual
 * Reverse peace sign ( “peace” with the back of the hand facing out)
 * “Flipping the bird” (only middle finger up)
 * Any other offensive hand gestures

- **You can include these in your product, but you can't show them in your promos.
+ **You can include these in your product, but you can't show them in your promos**.

 #### **No Offensive Iconography**

-* No content shall be deemed or depicted as offensive to any race, group, culture, Country, religion, minority, or other instance.
+No content shall be deemed or depicted as offensive to any race, group, culture, Country, religion, minority, or other instance.
 Examples of this are and are not limited to the list below.
 Use of these in any content can result in a declined product.

 * Black Face
 * Swastika
 * Rising Sun
 * Religious
 * Confederate Flag

 #### **No Copyright Infringement**